dancrodev/homelab/README.md

 Project Status: **Planning**

 This repo will include my current Homelab stack, resources, provisioning scripts, etc.
+Please view the `CHANGELOG.md` file for more information on changes to the project.

 > **What is a Homelab?**
 >